-On February 10, 2017 the Company sold the Terminal to Sprague for \$23 Million subject to certain adjustments.
+On February 10, 2017, the Company sold its petroleum storage facility and related assets (the "Terminal") owned or controlled by the Company's former subsidiaries, Capital Terminal Company and Dunellen, LLC to Sprague Operating Resources, LLC ("Sprague") for \$23 Million subject to certain adjustments.
 In accordance with ASC 205-20, Presentation of Financial Statements - Discontinued Operations, the sale of the Terminal is accounted for as a discontinued operation.
 The liabilities associated with the discontinued operations are separately identified on the Company's condensed consolidated balance sheets.
 These liabilities were not assumed by Sprague and remain obligations of the Company until settled.
 The Petroleum Segment discontinued operations is reported after income from continuing operations.

 Pursuant to the Sale Agreement, the Sale Price was reduced by \$1,040,000, the estimated cost of a breasting dolphin to be constructed by Sprague adjacent to the Pier in order that the Pier can berth Panamax sized vessels; \$1,725,000 of the Sale Price was placed in escrow to secure the Company's indemnity obligations under the Sale Agreement and \$441,000 in normal closing adjustments, transfer taxes, investment banking and other fees, other than federal and state income taxes.
 The net proceeds delivered to the Company amounted to \$19.8 Million.
+In February 2019, the company received the remaining balance (\$862,000) of the aforementioned escrow plus \$23,000 of interest associated with these funds.

 In accordance with the Sale Agreement, the Company has agreed to retain and pay for the environmental remediation costs associated with a 1994 storage tank fuel oil leak which allowed the escape of a small amount of fuel oil.
-Since 1994, the Company and its consultants have continued to worked with the Rhode Island Department of Environmental Management ("RIDEM") through the various phases of remediation and are now working to complete the final remediation plan.
-At December 31, 2017 the total accrual for the cost of remediation was \$434,000.
-In 2018, the Company incurred costs of \$111,000 and increased the amount accrued by \$56,000 resulting in a remediation liability of \$490,000 at December 31, 2018.
-Through March 31, 2019, the company incurred costs of \$20,000 which reduce the total accrual to \$470,000.
-Any subsequent increases or decreases to the expected cost of remediation will be recorded as income or expense from discontinued operations.
+Since 1994, the Company and its consultants have continued to work with the Rhode Island Department of Environmental Management ("RIDEM") through the various phases of remediation and are now working to complete the final remediation plan.
+In February 2020, the Company submitted its revised Remedial Action Work Plan ("RAWP") to RIDEM and is waiting for final approval to proceed.
+Based on revised remediation cost estimates associated with the revised RAWP submitted in February 2020, which incorporates design changes necessary to meet the requirements of applicable life safety codes, the remediation accrual was increased by \$846,000 resulting in an accrual of \$1,043,000 at December 31, 2019.
+Through March 31, 2020, the Company incurred costs of \$51,000 which decreased the amount accrued to \$992,000.
+Any subsequent increases or decreases to the expected cost of remediation will be recorded in gain (loss) on sale of discontinued operations, net of taxes.